-- Take a stool softener.
+- Try a stool softener.

-See your doctor for an evaluation.
+Schedule regular appointments with your doctor for an evaluation.
 Medications and other treatments can help relieve incontinence due to Parkinson’s.

-This complication isn’t caused by Parkinson’s disease, but by the medication used to treat it.
+This complication isn’t caused by Parkinson’s disease but by the medication used to treat it.
 People who take high doses of the drug levodopa (or who stay on it for many years) can develop uncontrolled movements such as head shaking, twitching, swaying, or fidgeting.
 These movements are called dyskinesia.

-Shifting dopamine levels in your brain cause dyskinesia.
+Shifting dopamine levels in your brain causes dyskinesia.
 When you take levodopa, dopamine levels rise.
 As the drug wears off, levels drop.
 Changing your levodopa dose or adding in an extended-release formula drug may help prevent this complication.
 Speak with your doctor if you take levodopa and are experiencing dyskinesia.

 Difficulty sleeping at night — which is common in people with Parkinson’s disease — can make you feel tired during the day.
 But Parkinson’s fatigue isn’t your ordinary exhaustion.
 Some people feel so tired they can barely get out of bed.
-Taking naps, exercising, and taking your medication as prescribed can all help combat this Parkinson’s complication.
+Taking naps, exercising, and taking your medication as prescribed can all help address this Parkinson’s complication.